Redzuzu/Bot/README.md

 ### Installation instructions

 1. Install [NodeJS](https://nodejs.org/).
-2. Download the bot via green code button (click and then click download zip).
+2. Download the bot via [download](https://github.com/Redzuzu/XC-Bot/releases/download/v1.0/XC-Bot-master.zip) or git.
 3. Extract the bot anywhere on your desktop
 4. Open a command prompt/terminal in this folder
     Windows: Shift+right mousebutton in the folder -> Click on "open Powershell here"